Mtac2/Mtac2/README.md

 A typed tactic language for Coq.

-Copyright (c) 2018 Jan-Oliver Kaiser <janno@mpi-sws.org>
+Copyright (c) 2020 Jan-Oliver Kaiser <janno@mpi-sws.org>
                    Beta Ziliani <beta@mpi-sws.org>

 Distributed under the terms of the MIT License, see LICENSE for details.
+Accepted contributions will be held under scrutinee to ensure they do not incur in a copyright infringement.

 This repository contains a plugin for Coq with the tactic language described in the paper